 Immigrant Rights Project

 The Immigrant Rights Project provides a combination of practical legal experience, theory, intensive training and supervision not available in most traditional law school courses or legal jobs.
-The clinic also provides opportunities to engage in action, collaboration, reflection and service that are immensely rewarding and frequently inspiring.
-It is also a cross-cultural experience: students will learn a great deal about their client's country, and face the challenges and rewards of overcoming the barriers to understanding posed by differences of language and culture.
+The clinic also provides opportunities to engage in action, collaboration, reflection, and service that are immensely rewarding and frequently inspiring.
+It is also a cross-cultural experience.
+Students learn a great deal about their client's country and face the challenges and rewards of overcoming the barriers to understanding posed by differences of language and culture.

-Representation of a client in an asylum or other immigration matter can be enormously challenging and time-consuming.
+Representation of a client in an asylum or other immigration matter can be enormously challenging and time consuming.
 These cases involve hours and hours of hard work and great responsibility.
-On average, students should expect to spend between 15 and 20 hours per week on case work.
-(This is in addition to class time, and time spent preparing for class.)
-Some weeks the time demands may be somewhat less, and some weeks they may be much more.
-In addition, the demands of particular cases may require students to work on evenings and weekends or to travel to meet with clients or witnesses.
 For students who have the time and can make the commitment, participation in the Immigrant Rights Project is a tremendously rewarding experience.
 Students in the clinic have a unique opportunity to perform a valuable public service, learn a new and developing area of law, obtain experience working with someone from another culture, conduct intensive factual investigation into human rights conditions, grapple with challenging ethical dilemmas, and experience the satisfaction that comes with knowing that their hard work and effective advocacy have given their client a fair opportunity to win relief and, in many cases, may have helped to save their client's life.